|If you look carefully, you can see Vietnam from here.|

 When school started back, in September of '65, we heard much more about the war.
 To use a meteorological analogy, Vietnam was gradually escalating (most frequently used word of the decade, incidentally) from "Tornado Watch" to "Tornado Warning."
 Some classmates' older brothers were already there.

 From the time the "war" "officially" started until I was 19, there were some perfectly acceptable ways to avoid it.
 One of those was to be married, and for a brief moment that was my secret plan.
-I would get married as soon as I could find a dang girlfriend, any girlfriend (for my loyal readers, this was during my epic post-Melinda Mae girlfriend drought), but that deferment quietly disappeared in 1965 (thanks, LBJ!!) before I could even "go steady."
+I would get married as soon as I could find a dang girlfriend, any girlfriend, but that deferment quietly disappeared in 1965 (thanks, LBJ!!) before I could even "go steady."

 So all the boys knew we had better get into college and hope like hell the war would end before our four years were up.
 We really wished the godforsaken network news anchors would stop saying, "There's still no end to the war in sight."